 For the third year, Senior Planet is offering our own take on the Oscars with the “Aging With Attitude” Film Awards.

-We’ve nominated this year’s top “aging with attitude” films – dramas and documentaries that were released in 2015 and offer a vision of aging that strength, style, resilience, resolve, humor and a readiness to learn and try new things.
+We’ve nominated this year’s top “aging with attitude” films – dramas and documentaries that were released in 2015 and offer a vision of aging with strength, style, resilience, resolve, humor and a readiness to learn and try new things.

 We want your vote!